codership/documentation/galeracluster/source/faq.rst

 The ``SERIALIZABLE`` level cannot be guaranteed in the multi-master use case because Galera Cluster replication does not carry a transaction read set.
 Also, ``SERIALIZABLE`` transaction is vulnerable to multi-master conflicts.
 It holds read locks and any replicated write to read locked row will cause the transaction to abort.
 Hence, it is recommended not to use it in Galera Cluster.

-.. note:: For more information, see :doc:`isolationlevels`.
+.. note:: For more information, see :doc:`./documentation/isolation-levels`.

 .. rubric:: How are DDL's Handled by Galera Cluster?